 2. Van Gogh created it about 7 months after arriving in Arles

-Vincent van Gogh was living in Paris in early 1888 but got tired from life in the big city. he decided to move to the south of France with the intention to start an art colony.
+Vincent van Gogh was living in Paris in early 1888 but got tired from life in the big city. he decided to move to the south of France to start an art colony.
 He started painting fervently upon arrival while staying at the Yellow House in the small town, which is just a few streets away from the Café depicted in this painting.

 His time in Arles would become one of his most prolific periods, resulting in over 300 paintings and drawings.
 He arrived in Arles in February of 1888 and painted Café Terrace at Night in September of that year.

 3. How big is Café Terrace at Night?